Willem Duynstee: Religious life

-Entering the Redemptorists at Witten, Germany, Duynstee completed his religious novitiate and publicly professed the evangelical counsels of poverty, chastity, and obedience, at 's-Hertogenbosch on May 28, 1909.
+Entering the Redemptorists at Witten, Germany, Duynstee completed his religious novitiate and publicly professed the evangelical counsels of chastity, poverty, and obedience, at 's-Hertogenbosch on May 28, 1909.
 After completing clerical studies, he was ordained a priest on October 7, 1913.

 Duynstee's superiors planned to further his theological studies in Rome, but this plan was thwarted by the outbreak of the First World War.
 Nevertheless, his superiors appointed him to various apostolates and then in 1920, he was assigned to the Redemptorist Seminary at Witten.

-Here, Duynstee came under the tutelage of Redemptorist confrere and published moral theologian Cornelius Damen, who together with Fr Jos Aertnys completed a revised edition of Theologia Moralis by Alphonsus di Liguori.
-Duynstee became Damen's assistant.
+Here, Duynstee came under the tutelage of his Redemptorist confrere, the published moral theologian Cornelius Damen (1881-1953).
+Duynstee cooperated with Damen during completion of the 1932 ninth revised edition of the moral text by Jozef Aertnys's (1828-1915), Theologia moralis secundum doctrinam S. Alphonsi Liguori, which was first published in 1886.
+Aertnys’ text originally updated Alphonsus di Liguori's (1696-1787), four volume Moral Theology: Theologia Moralis.
+Duynstee, among other sections, contributed the tract on Virtue to the Aertnys/Damen Four Volume Moral Manual for Priests.

 Duynstee succeeded Damen as seminary professor in the disciplines of moral, ascetical, and mystical theology from 1921 to 1927.
 Later, he was appointed to teach moral theology to all the Redemptorist students in the Dutch Province.
 Duynstee was an erudite legalist and moralist of the Alphonsian tradition.
-He contributed the tract on Virtue to the 1932 edition of the Aertnys/Damen Four Volume Moral Manual for Priests.

 Duynstee was appointed first rector of the newly built St. Joseph's retreat house in Zenderen, Overijssel, which was established by the Dutch Province on July 27, 1927.
 Duynstee was also the first rector of that Redemptorist Community.
 One year on, Duynstee was nominated as a professor at the Catholic University of Nijmegen and was appointed to the Faculty of Law.
 He lectured in criminal law and procedural justice, holding all these offices concurrently.